jaimeguaman/cornershop-frontend-test/README.md

   - **Testing and Code Refactoring**
         I sticked with what I felt is at the moment the most expressive way of write tests.
         `testing-library` with `react-testing-library` was a mind blow for me.
         Some big refactors were made on this phase.
+My full-time work left me no enough time to do a near 100% test coverage, but I tried the best I could in the timeframe given

 ## final thoughts